 I ensure that all project team members are respected and have a chance to develop new skills.
 I want each project to be a step further in improving processes and communication within an organization.

 I avoid long meetings that don’t move the conversation forward.
 I don’t schedule unnecessary tasks and schedule those necessary to be executed just in time.
 I simply hate waste in development and integration projects.

 Project discipline ensures its schedule and budget are kept.
 That’s why I make sure rules and structures (status meetings, task teams) are sticked to.
 Without them, people can lose sight of project goals and disrupt their working rhythm.

 I expect projects sponsors to take key decisions in a project and support me in critical situations.
 I want them to understand that they can and should contribute to successful completion of a project.

-I always have in mind how producst of my project will be used in the future.
-I aim at maximalizing benefits for its users and revenues for the producer.
+I always have in mind how products of my project will be used in the future.
+I aim at maximizing benefits for their users and revenues for the producer.